Home - Vegetables - 2-Minute Blanched Broccolini with Lemon

 • The amount of salt may seem like a lot, but I promise that it works.
 Blanching vegetables in salty water for just a minute or two helps to preserve the bright green color while lightly seasoning them.
 If you don’t have kosher salt, use half the amount of fine table salt (2 tablespoons) for 4-6 quarts of water.

-• To roast blanched broccolini: After tossing with olive oil, spread it out on a sheet pan and roast at 450 degrees or under the broiler until the edges are slightly charred.
+• Roasting broccolini: After tossing with olive oil, spread it out on a sheet pan and roast at 450 degrees for about 10 minutes, or place under the broiler until the edges are slightly charred.

 Nutrition